-The use of the online course is with the aid of computer and network.
+The students use the online courses through the computer networks.
 According to the survey, 90.5% of the students have their own personal computers, of which 85.5% of students have a laptop.
 From the investigation about the use of network, we can see that 24.5% of students think it is very convenient to use internet at school, 57.5% of students think it's convenient, 18% of students think the network is not convenient.
 The survey also shows that more than 70% of students use personal computers to surf on the internet, less than 30% of students use the computers in lab or library.
-The time that the 68.5% of students surf on the internet is usually after 16:00.
-The proportion that students learn by internet between 8:00-12:00 and 14:00-16:00 is only 30%.
+The time that 68.5% of students browse the internet is usually after 4 p.m.
+There is only a small percentage of students who connect to the internet prior to 4